-Program Goals/Predicted Outcomes:
+\Program Goals/Predicted Outcomes:

-Provide Rapid-Rehousing to a minimum of 50 participants (a homeless family is considered one participant).
+Salvation Army will provides Rapid Rehousing to a minimum of 30 participants (a homeless family is considered one participant).
+All program participants will complete Employability Skills Training and at least 80% will obtain unsubsidized housing after completing the program.

-Public Benefit:
+\Public Benefit: